rrwick/Bacterial-genome-assemblies-with-multiplex-MinION-sequencing/README.md

 #### Metrics

 * Mean contigs: the number of contigs in the assembly, averaged over all 12 samples (fewer is better).
 * Mean N50: the assembly N50, averaged over all 12 samples (bigger is better).
-Illumina-only assemblies almost never complete on their own, so this value is much less than the chromosome size.
+    * Illumina-only assemblies of bacterial genomes are almost never complete, so this value is much less than the chromosome size.
 * Complete large/small plasmids: how many plasmids completely assembled into a single contig, totaled over all 12 samples.
-    * For Unicycler, "completely assembled"'" means the plasmid is circularised in the graph (i.e. has a link joining its start and end).
+    * For Unicycler, we defined "completely assembled" as the plasmid being circularised in the graph (i.e. has a link joining its start and end).
     * The complete plasmid counts aren't available for SPAdes, as it outputs its final assembly in contig form (not as a graph) so there's no simple _de novo_ way to tell if a contig is a complete replicon.
     * Large plasmids were defined as over 10 kbp (though there were no plasmids between 7 and 60 kbp).
     * The total number of plasmids in the 12 isolates (28 large, 29 small) was determined from the manually-completed assemblies.
+* Estimated error rate: estimate of the assembly's base-level error rate – method described above

 #### Conclusions

-Overall, Unicycler and SPAdes perform similarly when assembling the Illumina reads.
-It's worth remembering here that Unicycler uses SPAdes to assemble Illumina reads.
+Overall, Unicycler and SPAdes perform similarly when assembling the Illumina reads – not surprising, since Unicycler uses SPAdes to assemble Illumina reads.
+Unicycler achieves slightly better values because it uses a wider k-mer range than SPAdes does by default.
+Experimenting with larger values for SPAdes' `-k` option would probably give results close to Unicycler's.

+Both Unicycler and SPAdes had no measurable error rate.
+These means that their assemblies are in complete agreement with ABySS and Velvet for the non-repetitive sequences assessed.
+This strong agreement between different assemblers supports our assumption that Illumina-only assemblies have essentially perfect base-level accuracy (at least for non-repetitive sequence).

-The SPAdes mean contig count is greatly inflated by sample INF163 which has some low-depth contamination (which makes contigs in the SPAdes assembly but is filtered out in the Unicycler assembly).
+The SPAdes mean contig count is greatly inflated by sample INF163 which has some low-depth contamination.
+The SPAdes assembly has many contigs from this contamination, but they are filtered out in the Unicycler assembly.
 Excluding that sample, the mean contig count for SPAdes is 213.7, much closer to Unicycler's value.

-Unicycler achieves somewhat better N50 values because it uses a wider k-mer range than SPAdes does by default.
-Experimenting with larger values for SPAdes' `-k` option would probably result in N50 values like Unicycler's.

 As expected for short reads, neither assembler was very good at completing large plasmids, as they usually contained shared sequence with other replicons.
-Even though exact completed-plasmid counts aren't available for SPAdes, it seemed to perform similarly to Unicycler on small plasmids - assembling them into single contigs when they only contain unique sequence, assembling them into incomplete contigs when they share sequence with each other.
+Even though exact completed-plasmid counts aren't available for SPAdes, it seemed to perform similarly to Unicycler on small plasmids – assembling them into single contigs when they only contain unique sequence, assembling them into incomplete contigs when they share sequence with each other.